Rochdale child sex abuse ring: Operation Span trial 2012

+In the intervening period police established a major incident team, Operation Span, to investigate exploitation centered around two takeaway restaurants in Heywood.
+Eventually, nine men were charged in connection with three victims from the Rochdale area.

-Some gang members told the court the girls were willing participants and happy having sex with the men.
+During the trial in 2012 some gang members told the court the girls were willing participants and happy having sex with the men.

 The ringleader, 59-year-old Shabir Ahmed, claimed the girls were "prostitutes" who had been running a "business empire" and it was all "white lies".
 He shouted in court, "Where are the white people?
 You have only got my kind here."
 Shabir Ahmed's threatening behaviour and calling Judge Gerald Clifton a "racist bastard" resulted in him being banned from the court for the sentencing hearing.

 The trial concluded in May 2012 with the nine convictions.

 Shabir Ahmed received the longest sentence, 19 years for rape, aiding and abetting a rape, sexual assault, trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Mohammed Sajid was sentenced to 12 years for rape, sexual activity with a girl under 16, trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Kabeer Hassan was sentenced to nine years for rape and conspiracy to engage in sexual activity with children.

 Abdul Aziz received a similar sentence: nine years (concurrently) for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Abdul Rauf was sentenced to six years for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.
 Adil Khan was sentenced to eight years for the same offences.

 Mohammed Amin received a five-year sentence for sexual assault and conspiracy to engage in sexual activity with children.

 Another five-year sentence was given to Abdul Qayyum for conspiracy to engage in sexual activity with children, while Hamid Safi received four years for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

-Four of the convicted, Shabir Ahmed, Adil Khan, Abdul Rauf and Abdul Aziz, who had dual British and Pakistani citizenships, were denaturalized (stripped of their British citizenship) by then Home Secretary Theresa May in order for them to be deported to Pakistan.
+Four of the convicted, Shabir Ahmed, Adil Khan, Abdul Rauf and Abdul Aziz, who had dual British and Pakistani citizenships, were denaturalised (stripped of their British citizenship) by then Home Secretary Theresa May in order for them to be deported to Pakistan.
 May stated the revocations were "conducive to the public good".

+Home Affairs Select Committee reports 2013

+In 2013 the Home Affairs Select Committee of the UK Parliament published a report into the Rochdale cases.
+The report found that responsibility for the failures to protect children was shared among police, social workers and Crown Prosecution Service (CPS) prosecutors and that the issue was a nationwide and growing issue.

+Operation Routh trials 2013 and 2014

+Operation Routh began in 2011 and related to a single victim discovered during Operation Span.
+In October 2013 five men were convicted.
+In December 2013 five men were jailed for a total of 26 years for offences against the 15-year-old victim.
+In June 2014 a further six men were convicted.
+This operation continued until 2015.